RayBenefield/transmutation/readme.md

 ## Work Log

+### #6

+So I got the promise system to properly work and then what I realized is that deep defaulting doesn't work properly since deepDefaults doesn't have the merge behaviour that I'm looking for.
+For example if both objects have a key of test, then one has a string and the other has an object, I want the string and object to be merged as an array below the test key.
+Which is what my default behaviour does at a high level, but not at a deep level so I have to figure out the best way to get that working as expected.
+This could take me a bit of research.

 ### #5

 I was blanking for a bit trying to add in paths and stuff for the extend